CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Sensor-Dependent PAN--MS Coupling

-\paragraph{Prior 2: Sensor-dependent spatial transfer induces RR--FR mismatch in high frequencies.} RR synthesis replaces the native spatial transfers in Eq.~\eqref{eq:img_formation_appB} with synthetic degradations, so the PAN--MS relation learned on RR need not match FR.
+RR synthesis replaces the native spatial transfers in Eq.~\eqref{eq:img_formation_appB} with synthetic degradations, so the PAN--MS relation learned on RR need not match FR.
 The mismatch is frequency-selective and is strongest at high frequencies, which makes rigid PAN-driven detail injection brittle under RR-to-FR deployment.

-\textbf{Mechanistic explanation via high-frequency alignment.} Define a fixed high-pass operator $H(\cdot)=I-L(\cdot)$, where $L$ is a shared low-pass filter.
+Define a fixed high-pass operator $H(\cdot)=I-L(\cdot)$, where $L$ is a shared low-pass filter.
 For each MS band $b$, we measure the PAN--MS high-frequency relation by

 computed over spatial pixels per image or crop after mean subtraction.
 In the Fourier domain, Eq.~\eqref{eq:img_formation_appB} implies

 so changes in $\widehat{k^{(S)}}$ and $\widehat{\kappa^{(S)}}$ alter relative high-frequency content and shift $\rho_{\text{HF}}^{(b)}$.